29 Apr 2005: Added highline comment

 Part list:

-• aircon specific parts (evaparator, expansion valve, compressor, condenser, aux. fan, pressure switches and the dryer).
+• Air conditioner specific parts (evaporator, expansion valve, compressor, condenser, aux. fan, pressure switches and the dryer)

 Parts and Locations: